Glossary

 Jitter is the variation in delay or latency between when data packets are sent and when they are received over a network, causing irregular arrival times at the destination.
 This variation is often caused by network congestion, packet loss, poor hardware performance or differences in the path packets take.

-Related topic(s): Networking.
+Related topic(s):

 journald

-Journald, also known as systemd-journald, is a logging service developed by the systemd project as part of the systemd suite.
-It collects and stores log messages from various sources, including systemd services, kernel messages, system logs, and application logs.
-Journald stores logs in a binary format offering advantages, such as storage efficiency, searchability, and most especially structured logging.
+journald, also known as systemd-journald, is a logging service developed by the systemd project as part of the systemd suite.
+It collects and stores log messages from various sources, including systemd services, kernel messages, system logs, and application logs. journald stores logs in a binary format offering advantages, such as storage efficiency, searchability, and most especially structured logging.
 In containerized systems like Docker, it functions as a logging driver for containers.

-Related topic(s): logging and Docker.
+Related topic(s):

 JSON